AdobeDocs/audience-manager.en/help/using/features/destinations/twitter-tailored-audiences.md

 # Configure [!DNL Twitter Tailored Audiences] as a Self-Service Device-Based Destination {#configure-twitter}

-This article explains how to configure [Twitter Tailored Audiences](https://business.twitter.com/en/targeting/tailored-audiences.html) for both new and existing integrations.
+This article explains how to configure an integration with [Twitter Tailored Audiences](https://business.twitter.com/en/targeting/tailored-audiences.html).

 ## Prerequisites {#prerequisites}

 Before you configure your [!DNL Twitter Tailored Audiences] destination, make sure to review the following Twitter prerequisites that you need to meet.

 1. Your [!DNL Twitter Ads] account must be eligible for advertising.
 New [!DNL Twitter Ads] accounts are not eligible for advertising in the first 2 weeks after creating them.
-1. Your Twitter user account that you authorized access for in Audience Manager must have the [Partner audience manager](https://business.twitter.com/en/help/troubleshooting/multi-user-login-faq.html#accesslevels) permission enabled.
+2. Your [!DNL Twitter] user account that you authorized access for in Audience Manager must have the [Partner audience manager](https://business.twitter.com/en/help/troubleshooting/multi-user-login-faq.html#accesslevels) permission enabled.
-1. If you are [updating your existing Twitter integration to self-service administration](#update-existing-twitter-integrations), your Twitter user account must have the [Ad manager](https://business.twitter.com/en/help/troubleshooting/multi-user-login-faq.html#accesslevels) permission enabled.
-1. When creating the first [!DNL Twitter Tailored Audiences] destination in your Audience Manager instance, please contact Adobe Consulting or Customer Care to enable the [!DNL Twitter] ID synchronization (Data Source ID = 1123) for your account.
+3. When creating the first [!DNL Twitter Tailored Audiences] destination in your Audience Manager instance, please contact Adobe Consulting or Customer Care to enable the [!DNL Twitter] ID synchronization (Data Source ID = 1123) for your account.
 This is required for the correct synchronization between Audience Manager and [!DNL Twitter].

 ## Add a New [!DNL Twitter Tailored Audiences] Destination {#add-new-twitter-destination}